vuhoangnamdoan/healthcare-web-app/README.md

 ## Contributing

-This is an academic project for SIT220 Data Wrangling.
+This is an academic project for SIT226 Cloud Automation Technologies.
 For questions or suggestions:
 - Student Name: **Vu Hoang Nam Doan**
 - Student Number: s224021565
 - Outlook: s224021565@deakin.edu.au